7 Best Brother Embroidery Machines in 2023

 The Brother PE800 was a well-loved embroidery machine for a long, long time before being replaced by the Brother PE900.

-It still hasn’t been discontinued, which is why I recommend it, especially for users looking to save money and those who don’t care about the extra features of the PE900.
+It still hasn’t been discontinued, which is why I recommend it, especially for embroiderers looking to save money and those who don’t care about the extra features of the PE900.

 When comparing the PE800 to the PE900, though, the addition of automatic jump stitch trimming on the PE900 is a big selling point, as is the inclusion of wireless LAN connectivity.